HenkaSyvert/ParticleLife/README.md

 		- make particle color picker
 		- fix dont take wasd input to spinboxes
 		- attraction matrix
-		- add theme, transparency
+		- add theme, transparency, to see check boxes better
 		- make better menu sliders, with own scene

 	sound:
 		- make particle velocity affect envelope
 		- other note mapping to fib dirs
-		- differenr particles have own sounds
+		- different particles have own sounds
 		- make notes from 4ths and 5th and set intervals instead of just all tones in scale
 		- visualize with keyboard
 		- polyrythm